 There are a couple of games on that list for better reasons though, ones that don’t obfuscate their configuration and instead make it so easy to alter them that there’s nothing left for him to do.
 Games like Saints Row IV and Middle Earth: Shadow Of Mordor are good examples, as both can be changed so dramatically in their own options menu there’s no need to push them any further.

 And while some players aren’t impressed by what he does to their favorite games, the developers don’t seem nearly as precious.
-Recently the team behind Oddworld: New ‘n’ Tasty!, the remake of Abe’s Oddysee, reached out to him personally to offer some advice on how to lowspec their game.
+The team behind Oddworld: New ‘n’ Tasty!, the remake of Abe’s Oddysee, even reached out to him personally to offer some advice on how to lowspec their game.
 “To have a developer—especially of that game, I really loved the original Abe’s Odyssee—to have the developer help me tweak around the remake to make the video, it makes me extremely happy.”